joda01/imagec-doc/docs/starting/first_steps.md

 Plate view
 :::

-The plate view displays the statistics per well based on the {guilabel}`Group by` settings of the analysis.
+The plate view displays the Mean values and standard deviation as determined from all individual images taken in the respective well/ group.
+Image grouping is predefined in {guilabel}`Group by` settings.
-If {guilabel}`Ungrouped` was selected as {guilabel}`Group by` method, all data ara summarized to the well `A1`.
+If {guilabel}`Ungrouped` was selected as {guilabel}`Group by` method, all data are summarized to the well `A1`.

-The left sidebar lets you view channel, measurement and statistic selections.
+The left sidebar enables to select "Channel, measurement and statistics" that should be displayed in the well plate.

 The right-hand sidebar shows information about the selected well.

-The coloring of the wells is done using a color map with the mean value of all wells as the centre of the spectrum and the minimum and maximum as the outer left and outer right limits of the spectrum.
+Wells are coloured using a  heatmap calculated from all data displayed, with the mean value of all wells as the centre of the spectrum and the minimum and maximum as the outer left and outer right limits of the spectrum.

 A double click on a well will prompt the opening of a detailed view of the selected well.